Zorgonatis/Stabs-EDH/README.md

 *The solution*: 'Thinking Fix' (basically, everything I just said we shouldn't do) is now optional, renamed to 'Think Adjustment' and _disabled by default_.

-The directives have been sured-up, and reframed as successful output criteria, which results in more attention on the directives through reasoning
+The directives have been sured-up, and reframed as successful output criteria, which results in more attention on the directives through reasoning.

-The primary Role (GM) is extended to enable _drafting_ during the reasoning
+The primary Role (GM) is extended to enable _drafting_ during the reasoning.

 Pros: Same net-result as the previous system (heavily instruct CoT), high attention chain of thought.